-Loans and advances to credit institutions totaled EUR 1 393 (1 334) million.
-The line item consists mainly of unsecured loans (EUR 1 252 million) and repurchase agreements (EUR 41 million) to group internal Savings Banks.
-Also, the line item contains the minimum reserve deposit of the Savings Banks group and cash given as a collateral to derivative counterparty banks.
+Loans and advances to credit institutions totalled EUR 1,931 (1,393) million.
+The line item consists mainly of unsecured loans (EUR 1,748 million) and repurchase agreements (EUR 40 million) to group internal Savings Banks.
+Also. the line item contains the minimum reserve deposit of the Savings Banks group and cash given as a collateral to derivative counterparty banks.

-Loans and advances to customers totaled EUR 97 (92) million and consisted mainly of credit card balances.
-In mid-December 2021 SB Central Bank started to grant new unsecured consumer credit to Savings Banks personal banking clients.
-During the short period, the new product generated credit balance of EUR 1 million.
-SB Central Bank continues to grant new consumer credit to Savings Banks clients during the year 2022.
-Non-performing credit card receivables represented 1.35 % (0.9 %) of all credit card receivables.
+Loans and advances to customers totalled EUR 141 (97) million and consisted mainly of credit card balances.
+During the year, the new product generated credit balance of EUR 27 million.
+Non-performing credit card receivables represented 1.41% (1.35%) of all credit card receivables.